Tips to reduce your risk

 There are simple things you can do to protect yourself, your family and the community during the COVID-19 outbreak.

-Stay home if you have symptoms
+Get tested and stay home if you have symptoms

 - Do not go to work or school.